There is no better time in Rome than golden hour.

 All the bars are really places that we frequent and recommend.
 With a guide like Brandon, you can see Rome like a local, learn something about the city, and quench your cocktail cravings in one go.

-Natalie says that cocktails are all about the flavors, but when I watch someone waft lemon peel over my drink, add a drop of gin, and then charge me €12 euro… I decide I would rather have a beer.
+Natalie says that cocktails are all about the flavors, but when I watch someone waft lemon peel over my drink, add a drop of gin, and then charge me €12 euro… I decided I would rather have a beer.

 Bottom line: I don’t trust cocktails on a night out.
 You might be getting watered down cheap booze for all you know.